 The Lincoln catafalque displayed in the U.S. Capitol Rotunda.

 John Wilkes Booth, at Ford's Theater, would assassinate Lincoln one month later on April 14, 1865.
-Lincoln lay in state in the Capitol Rotunda from April 19-21 atop a catafalque hastily constructed to support his casket.
+Lincoln lay in state in the Capitol Rotunda from April 19-21 atop a catafalque constructed to support his casket.
 The catafalque has since been used for all those who have lain in state in the Rotunda.
-The catafalque can be viewed in a specially constructed display area in Exhibition Hall.
+The catafalque can be viewed on display in the CVC's Exhibition Hall.

-While Spielberg and Day-Lewis may have brought "Lincoln" to life, it is humbling and inspiring for me to work everyday among the places where he actually lived and died, and know the hard work of AOC employees is helping preserve it for future generations.
+It is humbling and inspiring to work everyday among the places where Lincoln actually lived and died, and know the hard work of AOC employees is helping preserve it for future generations.

 Comments